MohammedZweiri/ELEC0138-Group19-project-2024-2025/README.md

 ## Business Infrastructure
 The business has the following structure:

-* There is a cloud server which hosts various sub-systems using `CloudFlareJS`
+* There is a cloud server which hosts various sub-systems using `CloudFlare`
 * The first sub-system is the website `VueJs` frontend, which includes the user and data interaction.
 This is operated within a docker container.
 * The second sub-system is the website `Flask` backend, which performs data processing and authentication.
 This is operated within a docker container.
 * The third sub-system is the `MySQL` database, which stores information regarding users and posts in the forum.